Chamonix With a Toddler: Family Ski Guide 2026

 The Little Red Train

 An absolute toddler hit.
 Panoramic roof, moving scenery, zero effort required.
-There’s even a kids’ audio guide that’s actually engaging.
+There’s a kids’ audio guide that’s actually engaging.
 Perfect for that awkward post-lunch, pre-nap window.

 Mer de Glace (Sea of Ice)